 Artists and cultural leaders have been at the forefront of social change throughout US history.
 Today, in the face of growing intolerance and widening inequality, the arts have the power to transform how people view each other and the world around them.
 The Art of Change Fellows all have a demonstrated commitment to social justice and reflect a powerful diversity of experiences and creative voices.
 Drawn from a wide range of artistic fields, the fellows span generations, backgrounds, geographies, and life experiences—and together tell a rich and varied American story.

-The Art of Change is an ongoing initiative with the Ford Foundation exploring the interplay of art and social change.
+An initiative with the Ford Foundation exploring the interplay of art and social change.

 Since 2015 Helicon has been working with the Ford Foundation on the Art of Change, an initiative exploring the interplay of art and social justice.
 The launch year (2015-2016) included a fellowship program for creative visionaries, a series of events, and a website that aggregated news and events relevant to intersection of art and justice worldwide.
 We continue to work with the Foundation and the current cohort of 25 visionary artists and cultural leaders whose art is advancing freedom, justice, and inclusion and strengthening our democracy.